nwjs/chromium.src/docs/enterprise/add_new_policy.md

         (section "Set Up Policies")
     -   Chrome OS and Android are more complex to test, as a full end-to-end test requires network transactions to the policy test server.
-        Instructions for how to set up the policy test server and have the browser talk to it are here:
+        Instructions on how to set up the policy test server and have the browser talk to it are here:
         [Running the cloud policy test server](https://www.chromium.org/developers/how-tos/enterprise/running-the-cloud-policy-test-server).
         If you'd just like to do a quick test for Chrome OS, the Linux code is